 Is the main gas valve to the water heater turned on?
 Is the fuse in place or is the breaker turned on?
-Does the water heater's electronic ignition light?
-Is the water temperature set to a safe temperature?
+Does the water heater's electronic ignition light? ·B: Is the water temperature set to a safe temperature? .n.
 Is the water heater connected to a floor drain?

-Is the water heater properly vented to the outside?

-Is the water heater installed in a safe location away from flammable materials and/or freezing conditions?
+IBER: Is the water heater properly vented to the outside?
+Is the water heater installed in a safe location away from flammable materials and/or freezing conditions? ation.
+Trom tiammable materials and/or freezing conditions?